Markov Perfect Equilibria in Discrete Finite-Player and Mean-Field Games: Problems and main results

 \right. \ee Here, for $(x,\varphi,a)\in\cX^{N+1}\times \R^{d(N+1)}\times\Sigma^{d-1}$, we defined player $i$'s \emph{Hamiltonian} by

-In the next section, we consider a game where $(\ell^i,g^i)=(\ell,g)$ for all $0\leq i\leq N$, for some common cost functions $\ell,g$, and show how \eqref{eq:Nash-System} reduces to the Nash-Lasry-Lions equation.
-We note that the techniques introduced in the next section to prove existence and uniqueness of the Nash-Lasry-Lions equation can also be used to establish existence and uniqueness of the \eqref{eq:Nash-System}.
+In the next section, we consider a game where $(\ell^i,g^i)=(\ell,g)$ for all $0\leq i\leq N$, with some common cost functions $\ell,g$, and show how \eqref{eq:Nash-System} reduces to the Nash-Lasry-Lions equation.
+We note that the techniques introduced in the next section to prove the existence and uniqueness of the solutions to the Nash-Lasry-Lions equation can also be used to establish the same for \eqref{eq:Nash-System}.